Testing-Game-SAD-2023/T5-G5/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!